 It is constructed with a high-grade aluminum body with a non-stick coating interior like the Cook and Home set.
 This makes food clumps easy to clean, food tossing and turning very convenient, and does not need that much oil for cooking.

 It is also BPA free so you can be ensured that everything is safe with the food.
 It also has a spiral base, which is unique for this cookware set, that allows heat conduction fast.

 One of its best features is its soft handles that stay cool even when in use.
-Along with this is the vented glass lids that keep the moisture in the food but does not mix up water with the dish.
-They are also shatter-resistant so durability wise, you can count on it.
+Along with this is the vented glass lids that keep the moisture in the food but do not mix up water with the dish.
+They are also shatter-resistant so durability-wise, you can count on them.

 Speaking of non-stick construction, the set is made of DuPont Teflon Professional equipped with a metal guard non-stick coating which makes it safe for metal utensils.
 This is a notch up compared to the Amazon Basics and the Cook and Home.